GuiParpineli/GuiParpineli/README.md

 ### About me
-I'm a student for full stack developer.
+I'm a student for mobile and web developer.

 <div>
 <p align="center">